kalote/kubernetes-cluster-course/kubernetes/Step 5 - Automation/readme.md

 #### Create an account on Visual Studio Team Services

-Go to the [VSTS website](https://visualstudio.microsoft.com/fr/team-services/) and
+- Go to the [VSTS website](https://visualstudio.microsoft.com/fr/team-services/) and create an account by clicking on "Get started for free".
+- Create a (private) project, and then head to the "Build & release" tab (left menu).
+- Click